Interplay of Anderson localization and quench dynamics: WAVE FUNCTION OVERLAPS, OBSERVABLES, AND MOMENTUM DISTRIBUTION

-In the right-hand side of Fig. \ref{fig:3}, we show several numerically computed plots of the average overlaps with plain-wave eigenstates of the clean system.
-The horizontal (vertical) axis shows the energy $E'$ ($E$) of an eigenstate of the clean (disordered) Hamiltonian.
+In the right-hand side of Fig. \ref{fig:3}, we show several numerically computed plots of the average overlaps with plane-wave eigenstates of the clean system.
+The horizontal axis shows the energy $E'$ of an eigenstate of the clean Hamiltonian, while the vertical shows $E$, that of the disordered Hamiltonian.
 Black indicates zero overlap, while lighter colors denotes larger overlaps.
-As expected, for small disorder, only states close to the diagonal have a large overlap, whereas for large $W$ we approach the situation where each initial plain-wave eigenstate has large overlaps with all the eigenstates of the final Hamiltonian.
-Note that the plotted overlaps are weighted by a factor consisting of the joint density of states.
+As expected, for small disorder, only states close to the diagonal have a large overlap, whereas for large $W$ we approach the situation where each initial plane-wave eigenstate has large overlaps with all the eigenstates of the final Hamiltonian.